delabassee/devnexus/step/oci-env-setup.md

 Once the script has been executed, you can test your instance by issuing, for example, `java -version`.

 💡 To use the Simple Web Server introduced in JDK 18, simply type the following command: `jwebserver -b 0.0.0.0 -p 8080`<br>This command instructs the Simple Web Server to serve files from the current directory, on all interfaces, on port 8080.
 From your browser, try to browse `http:{your-public-ip}:8080`.
-You should see the content of your files system.
 The Simple Web Server will be discussed in more detail later in this workshop.

 Congratulations, everything is now correctly set-up!
 You can now proceed.
 The Amber guide is located to [https://github.com/JosePaumard/2022_DevNexus-lab](https://github.com/JosePaumard/2022_DevNexus-lab).